Color guard waving multicolored flags on stadium field with marching band in blue uniforms

 Club-I

-Club International (“Club-I”) is a group of international and American students that plan activities throughout the year, including cultural dinners, potlucks and parties.
+Club International (Club-I) from International House Davis is a group of international and American students that plan activities throughout the year, including cultural dinners, potlucks and parties.
 They meet every Friday evening, usually somewhere in Davis, to socialize and have fun.
-Whether it’s a delicious meal or a trip, join them by sending an email to the coordinator or joining the Facebook group for more information.
+Whether it’s a delicious meal or a trip, email the Club-I coordinator at [email protected] or join their Facebook group for more information.
 Watch a video and learn more about Club-I!